paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-02-01-corporate_designers.md

 - design
 - web
 ---
 Anyone who knows me, knows there are certain words guaranteed to elicit fervour and exasperation.
-Words like Facebook, Google, Amazon, Uber, you know the sort.
+Words like *Facebook*, *Google*, *Amazon*, *Uber*, you know the sort.
 Words that are even more frustrating when they accompany the names of people I respect — sometimes even friends.

 Rather than resort to passionate but otherwise ill-considered rants, I want to dig into my consternation further.
 Beyond the well reported controversies, what is it about these companies that animates me so much?
 [My experience working in Silicon Valley][1] has undoubtedly informed my perspective, but still, I remain profoundly curious: *why do good people choose to work for evil companies?*